RabinPant/React-Note/README.md

     dispatch(addItem("pizza"))
   }
-here we are adding item in the cart through button but still hardcoding the data, its not coming from the api list of data.
+here we are adding item in the cart through button but still hardcoding the data, its not coming from the api list of data. to ge the data from the store we just need to make use of a hook just like earlier we had done: const cartItems = useSelector((store) => store.cart.items);

+here cartitems will have all the data that is required for us to show. we can create a seperate component for cart and send these data in that function to create the application